 Now let’s see how Divi looks behind the scenes when you actually build on WordPress with it.

 There are two ways of building websites with Divi Builder:

-The first one is Divi Visual Builder where you edit your website on the front-end (right on your website like in the screenshot below).
-This a true WYSIWYG solution for WordPress.
+The first one is Divi WordPress Visual Page Builder where you edit your website on the front-end (right on your website like in the screenshot below).

-The second option is the Back-end Builder – where you work in your WordPress dashboard (or inside Divi Visual Builder) with Divi modules like in the screenshot below:
+The second option is the Back-end Builder (or Divi WireFrame view) – where you work in your WordPress dashboard (or inside Divi Visual Builder) with Divi modules, sections, rows, and columns like in the screenshot below: